Explicit Acyclic Models and (Co)Chain Operations: Preliminaries on Operads

-The second equivariance property in Remark \ref{18.4} is a very easy consequence of function associativity.
 The first equivariance property of Remark \ref{18.4} requires a closer look.
-In the notation of Diagram $\boxed{18.4}$ in Remark \ref{18.4}, we need to prove the diagram below commutes.
+In the notation of Diagram $\boxed{18.4}$, we need to prove the diagram below commutes.
 Strictly speaking there are preliminary signs caused by the reversal of order of tensors in the basic operad structure map $\cO = \cO' \tau$.
 But $|gu| |\underline \otimes_i v_i| = |u| |\underline \otimes_i v_{gi}| $, so those signs are harmless.